 iv Insurance intermediaries

 Insurance intermediaries include insurance brokerage companies, insurance agencies and insurance assessment institutions.
-China has adopted the Regulatory Provisions on Insurance Brokerages, the Rules on Agents and the Regulatory Provisions on Insurance Adjusters to regulate insurance brokerage companies, insurance agencies and insurance adjusters.
+China has adopted the Regulatory Provisions on Insurance Brokerages, Rules on Insurance Agents and the Regulatory Provisions on Insurance Adjusters to regulate insurance brokerage companies, insurance agencies and insurance adjusters.

 For instance, an insurance brokerage company must meet the following conditions to be established:

-- Shareholders, promoters and sponsors must have a good reputation and must have no record of major irregularities in the immediately preceding five years.
+- Shareholders, promoters and sponsors must have a good reputation, and must have no record of major irregularities in the immediately preceding five years.

 - The registered capital must reach a minimum requirement.
-The minimum registered capital of an insurance brokerage company must be 50 million yuan if it operates beyond a province, autonomous region, centrally administered municipality or a municipality with unilateral planning at the place of its industry and commerce registration.
-The minimum registered capital of an insurance brokerage company must be 10 million yuan if it operates within a province, autonomous region, centrally administered municipality or a municipality with unilateral planning at the place of its industry and commerce registration.
+The minimum registered capital of an insurance brokerage company must be 50 million yuan if it operates beyond a province, autonomous region, centrally administered municipality or the municipality with unilateral planning at the place of its industry and commerce registration.
+The minimum registered capital of an insurance brokerage company must be 10 million yuan if it operates within a province, autonomous region, centrally administered municipality or the municipality with unilateral planning at the place of its industry and commerce registration.
 The registered capital of an insurance brokerage company must be paid in cash.

 - The articles of association must comply with the relevant provisions.

 - The chair of the board of directors, the executive director and senior management must comply with the qualifications specified in the Regulatory Provisions mentioned above.